Cristian Garín: 2022: Rome Masters and Wimbledon quarterfinals

-2023: 100th career and third top-5 win, back to top 80
+2023: 100th career and third top-5 wins, Masters fourth round

-Garín started his 2023 season at the Open Nouvelle-Calédonie in Nouméa, New Caledonia.
+Garín started his 2023 season at the Open Nouvelle-Calédonie in Nouméa.
 As the top seed, he reached the semifinals where he lost to Raúl Brancaccio.
-At the Australian Open, he was defeated in the first round by 29th seed and eventual quarterfinalist, Sebastian Korda.
+At the Australian Open, he was defeated in the first round by 29th seed and eventual quarterfinalist Sebastian Korda.

 After the Australian Open, Garín represented Chile in the Davis Cup tie against Kazakhstan.
-He lost his first match to Timofey Skatov; however, he won his second match over Alexander Bublik.
-In the end, Chile won the tie 3-1 over Kazakhstan to qualify for the Davis Cup Finals.
-At the Córdoba Open, he recorded his 101th ATP singles match win by beating seventh seed, Pedro Martinez, in the first round.
+He lost his first match to Timofey Skatov.
+However, he won his second match over Alexander Bublik.
+In the end, Chile won the tie 3–1 over Kazakhstan to qualify for the Davis Cup Finals.

+At the Córdoba Open, he recorded his 101st ATP singles match win by defeating seventh seed Pedro Martinez, in the first round.
 He was eliminated from the tournament in the second round by João Sousa.
 In Rio, he lost in the first round to Pedro Martinez.
 At his home tournament in Chile, he defeated Dominic Thiem in straight sets in the first round.
-He was beaten in the second round by third seed and last year finalist, Sebastián Báez.
+He lost in the second round to third seed and last year finalist, Sebastián Báez.

 Getting past qualifying at the BNP Paribas Open, he defeated Daniel Elahi Galán in the first round.
-In the second round, he beat 28th seed Yoshihito Nishioka.
-In the third round, he stunned third seed and world No. 4, Casper Ruud, for his third top-5 win to reach the fourth round for the first time at this tournament.
-As a result he returned to the top 80 in the rankings.
+In the second round, he defeated 28th seed Yoshihito Nishioka.
+In the third round, he stunned third seed and world No. 4 Casper Ruud, for his third top-5 win to reach the fourth round for the first time at this tournament.
+He lost in the fourth round to 23rd seed and world No. 28 Alejandro Davidovich Fokina.
+Making it through the qualifying rounds at the Miami Open, he upset 27th seed Sebastián Báez, in the second round to reach back-to-back third rounds of a Masters 1000 and for the first time at this tournament.
+In the third round, he pushed second seed and world No. 3 Stefanos Tsitsipas, to three sets, but he ended up losing the match.
+As a result, he returned to the top 75 in the rankings on 3 April 2023.